kaltura-vpaas/virtual-meeting-rooms/README.md

 ### Tags / Event Settings

 An event can also include room settings, such as auto-recording, by passing  **tags** as comma-separated key-value-pairs.
-Tags are optional.
+Tags are optional, and can also be set on the resource.
 **Note that any settings on the event will override those of the resource.**

 | Key  | Type  | Default  | Other |